openshift/runbooks/alerts/network-observability-operator/DNSErrors.md

 ## Meaning

-The `DNSErrors` alert template is triggered when Network Observability detects a high percentage of DNS errors (excluding NX_DOMAIN errors, which have their own alert template).
-This template can generate multiple alert instances depending on how it's configured in the FlowCollector custom resource.
+The `DNSErrors` health rule template is triggered when Network Observability detects a high percentage of DNS errors (excluding NX_DOMAIN errors, which have their own alert template).
+DNS errors are tracked only in return traffic (responses from DNS servers).

+The rule can generate multiple alert or recording instances depending on how it's configured in the `FlowCollector` custom resource.
+Both the Alert and the Recording modes are displayed in the Network Health view, but only the Alert mode can generates Prometheus alerts.

+**Note:** This rule requires the `DNSTracking` agent feature to be enabled in the `FlowCollector` configuration.

 **Possible alert variants:**